Carl Lawson (sprinter): Junior and senior years

 During the 1973 indoor season, Lawson set a school record 6.0 seconds over 60 yards.
 At the 1973 NCAA Division I Indoor Track and Field Championships, Lawson finished 4th in the 60 yards.
 He set U.S.-leading mark of 9.3 in the 100 yards during the regular season outdoors.
 Going into the 1973 Big Sky Championships, Lawson was rated as the top sprinter in the nation for that year.
 He ran wind-aided times of 9.2 and 19.9 seconds to sweep the 100 and 220 yards, leading Idaho State to the conference team title in a feat that was described as the most impressive performance in the world that season to date.
 Lawson finished 3rd in a six-way dead heat in the 100 yards at the 1973 NCAA University Division Outdoor Track and Field Championships, running 9.54 seconds.
-At the 1973 Central American and Caribbean Championships, Lawson entered in the 100 m and 4 × 100 m relay.
+At the 1973 Central American and Caribbean Championships, Lawson entered the 100 m and 4 × 100 m relay.
 He won a bronze medal in the 100 m and gold as the third leg in the Jamaican relay team.

 In January 1974, Lawson competed individually in the 100 metres and 200 metres at the Commonwealth Games in Christchurch, New Zealand.
 He was runner-up in his 100 m heat but 7th in his semi-final and did not advance.
 In the 200 m, Lawson was 3rd in his heat and 8th in his semi-final.
-He returned to Idaho to set a world indoor best in the sprint medley relay (with legs of 110 yards, 110 yards, 220 yards, and 440 yards), splitting 1:31.4 minutes as the 220 yards leg to break Stanford University's 1:32.5 record.
+He returned to Idaho to help set a world indoor best in the sprint medley relay (with legs of 110 yards, 110 yards, 220 yards, and 440 yards).
+Lawson ran the 220 yards leg and contributed to a 1:31.4-minute clocking that broke Stanford University's 1:32.5 record.

 On 2 March 1974, Lawson broke the men's 220 yards indoor world record at the U.S. Intermountain Track and Field Federation Championships, running 21.1 seconds to beat both his own and John Carlos' 21.2 dirt track indoor best.
 The mark was also counted as a 200 metres indoor world record.
 He led Idaho State to another team title at his final Big Sky championships, winning the 100 yards, 220 yards, and anchoring the winning 4 × 110 yards relay.
 He was named co-athlete of the meet.

-Lawson returned to Pocatello in 1975 to compete representing Jamaica.
+He returned to Pocatello in 1975 to compete representing Jamaica.
 He won the 300 yards at the 1975 Idaho State Meet of Champions meet.